ayushxx7/ayush-mandowara-blog/content/Django/01-Hello-World.md

 ---

 <h2> PURPOSE </h2>
-<h3>To create a full fledged Web App with a strong backend core, that provides a lot of features out of the box, and takes care of securtiy from the ground "Django" is the go to choice.
-It's built for scalability & essentially forces you to follow best practices.</h3>
+<h3>To create a Web App that focuses on scalabality & securtiy, "Django" is the go to framework in Python.
+It's a feature rich solution that enforces best practices from the ground up.</h3>

 <h4>The Author assumes that you have some basic understanding of working with Python 3.</h4>

-Step 0: [Optional] Creating a virtual environment for your project and installing the django framework.
+### Step 0: [Optional] Creating a virtual environment and activate it.

 If you're on Windows, open command prompt and type: